wrex/rexs.tips/content/guitar/Introduction/_index.md

 * **It's written by a beginner for beginners**.
 Though I've been struggling with the instrument for decades, at best I'm an intermediate player.
 I still have epiphanies every few days.
 I try to get recent breakthroughs in understanding and tricks for practicing technique onto the site while they are still fresh in my mind.

 * **It's prescriptive about what to practice**.
-Like many, my practice sessions are often a disorganized and inefficient mess.
-I have to think too hard about "what should I be practicing".
-On this site, I'm trying out an idea about "test driven guitar".
-A long sequence of drills and proficiency tests to choose from.
-Eventually I hope to provide a mechanism for tracking which tests have been attempted (and when) and which have been mastered, but even tracking with pencil and paper is proving useful.
+Like many, my practice sessions were often a disorganized and inefficient mess.
+I had to think too hard about "what should I be practicing".
+On this site, I provide a large number of [proficiency tests]({{< ref "/guitar/tests" >}}) to choose from.
+Eventually I hope to provide an automated mechanism for tracking which tests have been attempted (and when) and which have been mastered, but even tracking with pencil and paper is proving useful.